Common questions for Northern Territory (NT) Government visa nomination and general skilled migration visa nomination.

-Yes, however you will generally only be considered for a Subclass 489 visa nomination.
+Yes, however you will generally only be considered for a Subclass 489 visa nomination and only if your application is strong.
 Exceptional circumstances may be considered.

 Will I get NT nomination if I have completed two years of full-time study but I have not yet completed the course in which I am currently enrolled?